The following accessories are available for the Time Machine.

 Motion Sensor

 This sensor is based on a passive infrared (PIR) motion detector.
 This is the sort of detector that's used in burglar alarms or to turns lights on when someone comes near.
-The detector has been modified to interface with the Time Machine, and a 1/4-20 threaded fitting has been added to the bottom so you can mount it on a camera tripod (tripod is not included).
+The detector has a 1/4-20 threaded fitting on the bottom so you can mount it on a camera tripod (tripod is not included).
 The six foot cable plugs into the Time Machine sensor jack and provides power to the detector.
 Objects moving up to 30 feet in front of the detector will trigger the Time Machine.
-The horizontal viewing angle is sixty degrees, but can be made much narrower by simply covering up portions of the lens in front.
-In either case, this sensor covers a much broader area than the laser sensor above, but may not see very fast moving objects (like a bird in flight).
+The horizontal viewing angle is about sixty degrees.
+This sensor covers a much broader area than the sensors above, but may not see very fast moving objects (like a bird in flight).

 Ballistic Sensor